-The diagnosis is a bleak reminder that African Americans are at an increased risk for the disease.
-Black Americans have the highest incidence rate of pancreatic cancer of all ethnic/racial groups in the United States, up to 67 percent higher than any other group, according to the National Cancer Institute SEER data.
+Black Americans are more likely to get pancreatic cancer than any other racial or ethnic group.
+They have the highest incidence rate of pancreatic cancer in the United States – approximately 20% higher than other groups, according to the National Cancer Institute SEER data.

-Although there are many pancreatic cancer risk factors, including family history, diabetes, obesity and smoking, there is evidence that this disparity is more related to social and access issues rather than biology.
+Although there are many pancreatic cancer risk factors, there is evidence that this disparity is more related to social and access issues rather than biology.

-Pancreatic cancer patients who participate in clinical research have better outcomes.
-Every treatment available today was approved through a clinical trial.
-The Pancreatic Cancer Action Network strongly recommends clinical trials at diagnosis and during every treatment decision.
+Pancreatic cancer patients who participate in clinical research have better outcomes, and every treatment available today was approved through a clinical trial.
+The Pancreatic Cancer Action Network (PanCAN) strongly recommends clinical trials at diagnosis and during every treatment decision.

 In the fight against pancreatic cancer, clinical trials often provide the best treatment options.
 They give patients early access to leading-edge investigational treatments that can lead to progress in research, improved treatment options and better outcomes.
 Without increased enrollment, it is very challenging to approve new and better treatment options.